laiyutong/AWS/Academy/Guided Lab/Creating an Amazon RDS Database/README.md

 <ul><li>Clear (turn off) the Enable Enhanced monitoring option</li></ul>
 <img src="https://i.imgur.com/11RwQXF.png" width=60%>
 <img src="https://i.imgur.com/ToZU6QX.png" width=60%><br>
+△Feel free to review the many other options displayed on the page, but leave them set to their default values.
+Options include automatic backups, the ability to export log files, and automatic version upgrades.
+The ability to activate these features through check boxes demonstrates the power of using a fully managed database solution instead of installing, backing up, and maintaining the database yourself.<br><br>

+9.Choose Create database (at the bottom of the page).<br>
+You should receive a message indicating that your database is being created.<br>
+‼️If you receive an error message that mentions rds-monitoring-role, confirm that you have cleared (turned off) the Enhanced Monitoring option in the previous step, then try again.<br>
+Before you continue to the next task, the database instance status must be Available.
+This process might take several minutes.
 <img src="https://i.imgur.com/0PS43xl.png" width=60%><br>

 <h2>Task 2: Configuring web application communication with a database instance</h2>